 Versace autumn/winter 18.
 Photography Mitchell Sams.

-The collection was titled, Clans, but really -- with its celebration of the house’s devoted clientele -- it could have been called Family, couldn’t it?
-A thread that’s run through the label since Donatella took over design following the death of her brother, Gianni, in 1997, when he was shot by serial killer Andrew Cunanan on the steps of his Miami home.
+Family is a thread that’s run through the Versace label since Donatella took over design following the death of her brother, Gianni Versace, in 1997 when he was shot by serial killer Andrew Cunanan on the steps of his Miami home.

 His death forms the basis of this season’s American Crime Story.
 Produced by Ryan Murphy (who won a BAFTA for season one’s The People Vs OJ Simpson) and written by Tom Rob Smith (best known for the very good London Spy), it follows Andrew Cunanan on the path of destruction that leads him to the murder of the iconic designer.